JamesSkemp/words/content/post/web-site-development-content-and-audience.md

 +++
-title = "Web site development: Content and Audience" summary = "There's two major topics that come up when you're talking with someone who wants to create a Web site, and they have a number of questions revolving around them.
+title = "Web site development: Content and Audience" description = "There's two major topics that come up when you're talking with someone who wants to create a Web site, and they have a number of questions revolving around them.
 This article will be discussing these two major topics - content and audience - and raise the major questions that must be answered." draft = false comments = true date = "2006-03-25T09:42:00-06:00"